 Reformation of the Justice System of Pakistan

-The criminal justice system of Pakistan, which consists of the judiciary, the police and LEAs, is full of flaws.
+The criminal justice system of Pakistan, which consists of the judiciary, the police, and LEAs, is full of flaws.
 The politicization of the police and judiciary is one of the key factors in damaging the criminal justice system of Pakistan.
-It is becoming a common notion in the country that approaching the LEAs and courts for the resolution of the conflicts among people is merely a wastage of time and money as the proceedings are too long and most of the time culprits are given the leeway on a technical basis.
+It is becoming a common notion in the country that approaching the LEAs and courts for the resolution of conflicts among people is merely a waste of time and money as the proceedings are too long and most of the time culprits are given leeway on a technical basis.

-This notion among the masses of the country is alarming and is detrimental for the integration and sovereignty, as it forces the people to look towards other non-state actors which could be damaging for the country as proved in the case of Talibanization of the KPK region.
+This notion among the masses of the country is alarming and is detrimental to integration and sovereignty, as it forces the people to look towards other non-state actors which could be damaging for the country as proved in the case of the Talibanization of the KPK region.